The History of Chiropractic

 B.J.
 Palmer led the fight to gain licensure laws in the states while he battled within the profession to keep the chiropractic mission singular.
 A growing faction within the profession was altering the chiropractic mission by incorporating medical and naturopathic procedures and therapeutic goals into their practice.
 Intolerant of attempts to mix chiropractic with medicine, B.J. labeled the “mixers” as heretics while “straight chiropractic” was the label given to schools and practitioners who adhered to chiropractic principles.
 Despite the strife within and without, chiropractic achieved results and patient satisfaction.
 Acclaim followed and the profession flourished.

-Today chiropractic is a rapidly growing, respected, licensed profession in all 50 states with more than 15 colleges throughout the U.S and many colleges around the world.
+Today chiropractic is a rapidly growing, respected, licensed profession in all 50 states with more than 19 colleges throughout the U.S and many colleges around the world.
 Chiropractic adjustment today is a separate and distinct health care profession with 30 to 40 million patients worldwide.
+The history of chiropractic has come along way since its inception and will continue to prosper.